rclone/rclone/docs/content/commands/rclone_cryptcheck.md

 ## Synopsis

-rclone cryptcheck checks a remote against an [encrypted](/crypt/) remote.
+rclone cryptcheck checks a remote against a [crypted](/crypt/) remote.
 This is the equivalent of running rclone [check](/commands/rclone_check/), but able to check the checksums of the encrypted remote.

-For it to work the underlying remote of the encryptedremote must support some kind of checksum.
+For it to work the underlying remote of the cryptedremote must support some kind of checksum.

-It works by reading the nonce from each file on the encryptedremote: and using that to encrypt each file on the remote:.
-It then checks the checksum of the underlying file on the ercryptedremote: against the checksum of the file it has just encrypted.
+It works by reading the nonce from each file on the cryptedremote: and using that to encrypt each file on the remote:.
+It then checks the checksum of the underlying file on the cryptedremote: against the checksum of the file it has just encrypted.

 Use it like this